kulikvl/suzuki-kasami/README.md

 ## About

 This is an implementation of the Suzuki-Kasami algorithm in Node.js using gRPC.
 Each node is identified by its IP address.
 For simplicity, all nodes are assigned IPs from the loopback subnet.
 The network topology is a full mesh, where every node has a reference (gRPC client) to every other node in the network (cluster).
-Nodes' IPs are drawn from a predefined subnet specified in the configuration.
-Therefore, you only need to define the subnet in the config (config.yml).
+Nodes' IPs are drawn from a predefined subnet specified in the configuration (config.yml).
 When a new node starts, you only specify its IP address; the advertisement of the new node is automatically handled across all other nodes in the subnet.

-The order of mutex requests is preserved using a queue, ensuring correct mutual exclusion.

 Each node exposes an HTTP API for control: